edkranz/edkranz/README.md

 ## Hi there, I'm Eddie 👋

-I am a 4th year Bachelor of Advanced Computing student, majoring in Software Development at The University of Sydney.

 - 🔭 I’m a Software Developer at SSW
+- 🎓 I hold a Bachelor of Advanced Computing (Software Development) from The University of Sydney!
 - 📫 How to reach me: ed@kranz.au, or eddiekranz@ssw.com.au
 - 😄 Pronouns: he/him